mkskovalev/qna/README.md

 # QnA

-QnA is a copy of stackoverflow.com created on Ruby on Rails.
+QnA is a copy of Stackoverflow created on Ruby on Rails.